shlevy/elvysh-main/README.md

 `POSIX` systems.
-In addition to `argc` and `argv`, `posix_main` takes an `errno_v ( free )` view (see [elvysh-errno][1]) that must end up unconsumed, as well as `filedes` views (see [elvysh-filedes][3]) for `stdin`, `stdout`, and `stderr` that may optionally be consumed.
+In addition to `argc` and `argv`, `posix_main` takes an `errno_v ( free )` view (see [elvysh-errno][1]) that must end up unconsumed, as well as `filedes` views (see [elvysh-filedes][3]) for `stdin`, `stdout`, and `stderr` that may optionally be consumed and may end up with any properties.

 Future work
 -----------